ONSdigital/dp/guides/TAGS.md

 	* `--follow-tags` flag will only push tags that match your commits to the shared remote repository, this will prevent any local tags being pushed to remote that are not referencing a commit which has been pushed.
 This flag can be set as default by adding to `push.followTags` to your git config locally, [see documentation here](https://git-scm.com/docs/git-push#Documentation/git-push.txt---follow-tags)

-Once pushed, go to the Github **releases** page for the repository in question:
+Once pushed, go to the Github **releases** page for the repository in question, which can be found by clicking on the `<> Code` tab and clicking on `Releases` on the right hand side:

 * Choose `Edit` for the tag you've just created
 * Copy the release name and make human-friendly (capitalise, remove `/`) to create a release title (e.g. `release/1.7.0 -> Release 1.7.0`)
 * Add relevant release notes
 * Hit **Publish release**